isc-projects/kea/doc/sphinx/arm/admin.rst

       mysql> SELECT @@global.time_zone;
       mysql> SELECT @@session.time_zone;

-To configure the MySQL timezone for your server, please refer to the installed version documentation.
+To configure the MySQL timezone for a specific server, please refer to the installed version documentation.

-Usually the setting is configured in the [mysqld] section in /etc/mysql/my.cnf, /etc/mysql/mysql.cnf, /etc/mysql/mysqld.cnf or /etc/mysql/mysql.conf.d/mysqld.cnf
+Usually the setting is configured in the [mysqld] section in /etc/mysql/my.cnf, /etc/mysql/mysql.cnf, /etc/mysql/mysqld.cnf, or /etc/mysql/mysql.conf.d/mysqld.cnf.

    .. code-block:: ini